bura2017/clouni.github.io/source/en/use.md

 For example to create OpenStack server cloud image name and flavor must be specified.

-For software configuration on virtual servers, Clouni creates a key pair using the path to the key that you specify in --public-key-path.
+For software configuration on virtual servers, Clouni creates a key pair using the path to the key that you specify in ```--public-key-path```.